microsoft/PowerShell-DSC-for-Linux/README.txt

         Get-DscConfiguration -CimSession:$myCimSession
    D. You can test the current configuration of the system by running:
         Test-DscConfiguration -CimSession:$myCimSession
+   E. For more information on creating a CimSession for use with the -CimSession parameter, see: http://technet.microsoft.com/en-us/library/jj590760.aspx

 3. Notes
    A. More detail on errors can be found in the stderr/stdout of omiserver on the Linux system.
 For diagnostic purposes, omiserver can be run in a tty so that stderr/stdout are visible.
+   B. The DSC Local Configuration Manager log can be found at $OMI_HOME/var/log/dsc.log